CRAT-EU/T-NOVA/README.md

   * Maven 3.1.1 or later
   * Edit your ~/.m2/settings.xml according to this [page](https://wiki.opendaylight.org/view/GettingStarted:Development_Environment_Setup)

-Refer to the official ODL documentation [here](https://wiki.opendaylight.org/view/GettingStarted:Development_Environment_Setup) for more information on how to setup the development environment.
+Please follow the instructions from the official ODL documentation [here](https://wiki.opendaylight.org/view/GettingStarted:Development_Environment_Setup) for more information on how to setup the environment.

 ## Getting the code
 Pull the repository with the following command: `git clone https://github.com/CRAT-EU/T-NOVA.git`